Woman with knee pain experiencing knee pain relief from Iodex ingredient diclofenac

 There are a number of medication options for knee pain relief.
 They are:

-• Topical medications, like Iodex UltraGel, which provide targeted relief from knee pain with the NSAID diclofenac9,10
+• Topical medications, which provide targeted relief from knee pain with the NSAID diclofenac9,10

 • Iodex Rapid Action Pain Relief Spray: It is a unique blend of 5 active ingredients.
 They are known to penetrate the skin, reduce internal inflammation and provide targeted relief from knee pain7.